 The shelling of Colditz began in the afternoon of 14 April, primarily focused on the village.
-Meanwhile the prisoners laid out a huge home made Union Jack in the courtyard and spelt out POW with sheets in the hope the reconnaissance aircraft would spot them and the castle would not be shelled.
+Meanwhile the prisoners laid out a huge home-made Union Jack in the courtyard and spelt out 'POW' with sheets in the hope the reconnaissance aircraft would spot them and the castle would not be shelled.
 Another Union Jack and the French flag were also hung in the camp.
-On 15 April the American artillery ranged on Colditz Castle and let off some small rounds.
-However before they began shelling the castle in earnest, one of the Americans spotted the French flag and upon enquiries discovered the castle was a POW camp.
+On 15 April the American artillery ranged on Colditz Castle and fired some small rounds.
+However before they began shelling the castle in earnest, one of the Americans spotted the French flag and upon enquiries discovered the castle was a prisoner of war camp.